What we do to help the environment every day?

 Green Key certified hotels are committed to complying with the environmental criteria specified in the international Green Key programme.
 There are altogether 60 mandatory basic criteria, which the hotels must meet.
 They relate, for example, to the use of water, saving energy, cleaning, waste, increasing environmental awareness and active communication.
-The criteria are publicly available täältä.
+The criteria is publicly available here.

 The Green Key program is managed by the international FEE (Foundation for Environmental Education).
-In Finland, Green Key labels are granted by Suomen Ympäristökasvatus Oy, which also monitors their use and of which Suomen Ympäristökasvatuksen Seura ry owns 100%.
-Green Key certified hospitality companies may utilise the international Green Key logo in their communication.
+In Finland, Green Key labels are granted by Suomen Ympäristökasvatus Oy, which also monitors their use.

 The certification is granted for one year at a time.
 The decisions to grant Green Key certificates are made by a national panel of judges.